 autoCreateSubnetworks: false

-The stackType property set to “IPV4_IPV6” enables dual-stack operation.
-The candidateCloudRouterIpAddress and candidateCustomerRouterIpAddress properties specify the IPv4 addresses for the BGP session, while candidateCloudRouterIpv6Address and candidateCustomerRouterIpv6Address specify the IPv6 addresses.
-These addresses must be in CIDR notation with appropriate prefix lengths (/29 for IPv4, /125 for IPv6).
-Google Cloud will configure the Cloud Router interface with the specified addresses.
+The stackType property set to IPV4_IPV6 enables dual-stack operation.
+The candidateCloudRouterIpAddress and candidateCustomerRouterIpAddress properties define IPv4 addresses for the Google and customer sides of the BGP session, while candidateCloudRouterIpv6Address and candidateCustomerRouterIpv6Address define the IPv6 equivalents.
+All addresses must include prefix lengths (e.g., /29 for IPv4, /125 for IPv6).

 Beyond these examples

-These snippets focus on specific attachment-level features: PARTNER attachment provisioning, IPsec encryption with reserved addresses, and dual-stack BGP configuration.
-They’re intentionally minimal rather than full network connectivity solutions.
+These snippets focus on specific attachment-level features: partner attachments and edge availability domains, IPsec encryption with reserved addresses, and dual-stack IPv4/IPv6 configuration.
+They’re intentionally minimal rather than full hybrid connectivity solutions.

-The examples may reference pre-existing infrastructure such as VPC networks and Cloud Router BGP configuration.
+The examples may reference pre-existing infrastructure such as VPC networks for Cloud Router placement, and IP address ranges that don’t conflict with existing allocations.
 They focus on configuring the attachment rather than provisioning the surrounding network infrastructure.

 To keep things focused, common attachment patterns are omitted, including: